 My surname sounds like "Mack-And-Ernie".
-Many people ask.
+I thought I'd mention it, since many people ask.

 My BSc and PhD were awarded by University College Galway, where I studied from 1987 until 1994.
 Subsequently I worked as a post-doc at the National Diagnostics Centre in Galway and in the Department of Zoology at The Natural History Museum, London.
 In 1999 I set up the bioinformatics research group at NUI Maynooth and became the director of the Genetics and Bioinformatics degree course.
 For the academic year 2012-2013, I took a sabbatical at the Center for Communicable Disease Dynamics at Harvard University, USA.
 In 2015 I moved my research to The University of Manchester to take up a chair in evolutionary biology.
 In 2016 I was appointed as the director of the research domain of "Evolution, Systems and Genomics" in the Faculty of Biology, Medicine and Health at the University of Manchester.

 I was elected Fellow of the American Academy of Microbiology in 2015 and as a Fellow of the Linnean Society in 2016.
 In 2015, I was recognised by the Irish government with a conference ambassador award by the Minister for Tourism.
 I was elected secretary of the Society for Molecular Biology and Evolution for the period 2013-2017.
 In 2013, I was awarded a DSc by the National University of Ireland for a thesis entitled "Studies on the evolution of genes and genomes".
 I have served as an Associate Editor of Molecular Biology and Evolution since 2009 and as an Associate Editor of the Journal of Experimental Zoology since 2011.
 I am also a scientific associate of The Natural History Museum, London.